 Your personal data is received and processed by our staff, within their sphere of competence.
 Your personal data may also be accessible by third parties, technology service providers, contracted by us in the framework of service provision that meets stringent data processing and data security standards.
 The above persons and providers are committed to maintaining the security of your data, complying with the legal framework for their processing and protection, and being subject to controls to effectively comply with the above commitments.
 Your data may also be forwarded to competent Judicial, Prosecutor and other Public and/or Independent Authorities, as long as we are dictated by our legal obligations or rights.

-- Time of retaining your data
+- Retention period of your data

 - Your rights